rabbitmq/rabbitmq-website/site/oauth2-examples.md

  * make

-## <a id="getting-started-with-uaa-and-rabbitmq" class="anchor" href="#getting-started-with-uaa-and-rabbitmq">Getting start with UAA and RabbitMQ</a>
+## <a id="getting-started-with-uaa-and-rabbitmq" class="anchor" href="#getting-started-with-uaa-and-rabbitmq">Getting started with UAA and RabbitMQ</a>

 Before proceed other more sophisiticated examples, let's start RabbitMQ fully configured with OAuth 2.0 plugin and UAA as an OAuth 2.0 Authorization Server.

-In the next section, we
+In the next section, you
 will see how to set up UAA and RabbitMQ.
 If you are new to OAuth 2.0, it is a good starting point.
 If you already know OAuth 2.0 and you want to learn how to configure RabbitMQ to talk to one of Oauth 2.0 server tested on this tutorial, you can jump straight to them.
-They are [KeyCloak](use-cases/keycloak.md), [https://auth0.com/](use-cases/oauth0.md) and [Azure Active Directory](use-cases/azure.md) in addition to UAA which we will use it in the next sections.
+They are [KeyCloak](use-cases/keycloak.md), [https://auth0.com/](use-cases/oauth0.md) and [Azure Active Directory](use-cases/azure.md) in addition to UAA which you will use it in the next sections.

 #### <a id="uaa-asymmetrical-signing-keys" class="anchor" href="#uaa-asymmetrical-signing-keys">Use Asymmetrical Digital Singing Keys</a>